How it started…

-Operasjon Dagsverk fights for equal opportunities for all youths throughout the world.
-We want to provide youths in the Global South with educational opportunities.
 Operasjon Dagsverk wishes to contribute to a more diversified picture of the Global South.
-We wish to question the, sometimes simplistic and occasionally damaging, presentation of the situation in Africa, Asia, and South America in the Norwegian public domain.
-We aim at emphasising equality and therefore cooperate with independent local organisations in project countries.
-We believe that it is the local partners who know best how to improve the situation in their own countries.
-Education must always be the common denominator and we believe that education remains the best road to sustainable development.
+They wish to question the, sometimes simplistic and occasionally damaging, presentation of the situation in Africa, Asia, and South America in the Norwegian public domain.
+They aim at emphasising equality and therefore cooperate with independent local organisations in project countries.

 OD’s Solidarity Action Day yearly takes place in the beginning of December.
-In the period before, we do a school tour to inform the participants about the project of the year.
+In the period before, they do a school tour to inform the participants about the project of the year.

 Operasjon Dagsverk focuses on countries in Africa, Asia, and South America.
-We wish to question the, sometimes simplistic and occasionally damaging, presentation of the situation in Africa, Asia, and South America in the Norwegian public domain.
-We aim at emphasising equality and therefore cooperate with independent local organisations in project countries.
-We believe that it is the local partners who know best how to improve the situation in their own countries.
-And also, we always support and concerns marginalised groups and contribute towards girls and boys having equal rights to education.
+They believe that it is the local partners who know best how to improve the situation in their own countries.
+And also, they always support and concerns marginalised groups and contribute towards girls and boys having equal rights to education.

 The project gets chosen by students (between 13-19 years old) at the annual general meeting (AGM) of Elevorganisasjonen (the School Student Union).
 At the AGM the students vote over two or three different development projects which have been approved by ODW’s project council.
 Those schools which are not members of Elevorganisasjonen can also participate in the selection process.